 Torquay is a fairly popular tourist town in South Devon, with plenty of trail options for walks.
 It is part of the English Riviera, which is the the bit of coast from here to Brixham.

 What is the English Riviera?

 Well, first I will state the obvious, it’s a play on the French Riviera.
 The British version if you will.
 The history behind it, is that Torquay was once one of the most expensive and exclusive areas to live in England.
 It’s where the rich, aristocratic folk would have their holiday homes.
 Such folk would also holiday down in the South of France, along the French Riviera.

 During the war times, and no longer being able to get to the south of France, they instead opted for this bit of coastline.
 It’s essentially a large bay with calm water, divided up by lots of beaches and a few towns.

 Way back then, there was no public transport to the area, so it was exclusively for the rich.
 Once trains were introduced, us peasant folks could finally get to experience a bit of their lifestyle.
 Once we arrived, we took over.
 Now what you will find, is classic British seaside vibes.
 Think arcades, fish and chips, fairgrounds…you get the idea.

-Do these walks start in Torquay, or do I need a car?
+Do the walks start in Torquay, or do I need a car?

-I have included 7 walks around Torquay on this list.
-You don’t need a car for any of these walks.
+You don’t need a car for any of these walks around Torquay.
 The first 4 start from Torquay.
-The last 3 of these walks don’t start from Torquay, but involve a short bus or train ride.
+The last 3 of these walks don’t start in Torquay, but involve a short bus or train ride.
 I have included them because I think they are worth the journey out.

 1) Torquay to Babbacombe walk – The one that keeps on giving